meteor/meteor/Contributing.md

 ### Tracking project work

 Right now, the best place to track the work being done on Meteor is to take a look at the latest release milestone [here](https://github.com/meteor/meteor/milestones).
+Also, the [Meteor Roadmap](Roadmap.md) contains high-level information on the current priorities of the project.

 ### Finding work